-Advocacy Purposes and Principles Coaching Alongside a whole host of workshops "SWAN staff are friendly, professional and approachable.
+"SWAN staff are friendly, professional and approachable.
 There is a culture of learning and mutual support which I love!
 I have regular 1:1 meetings with a SWAN staff member; the support and encouragement has been invaluable."

-Justin, Living Well Volunteer and external training aimed at giving you the skills and confidence in your role.
+Justin, Living Well Volunteer

 If working directly with clients, you will also have the opportunity to do the Diploma in Independent Advocacy Practice.

 We offer a wide range of wellbeing support including a Duty Debrief System that supports your wellbeing following a challenging client interaction, Mental Health First Aid and a 24/7 Employee Assistance Programme offering a range of support for issues faced at work or in your personal life.

 "The thing I have enjoyed most is the friendly team and learning about the crucial role of advocates in community social care."
-Rose, Volunteer RPR 3.
-WHAT TYPE OF PERSON ARE WE LOOKING FOR?
+Rose, Volunteer RPR

+3. WHAT TYPE OF PERSON ARE WE LOOKING FOR?

-You must have a positive attitude towards people who may have a variety of complex needs Be confident in communicating both verbal and written information Have some experience with record keeping and report writing for client facing roles Some knowledge and understanding of Safeguarding however full training will be given Be IT Literate-able to send emails, navigate Microsoft Office and use a computer confidently Be someone who enjoys being part of a team
+- You must have a positive attitude towards people who may have a variety of complex needs - Be confident in communicating both verbal and written information - Have some experience with record keeping and report writing for client facing roles - Some knowledge and understanding of Safeguarding however full training will be given - Be IT Literate-able to send emails, navigate Microsoft Office and use a computer confidently - Be someone who enjoys being part of a team